ZarothYe/dirtsand/README.md

 4) Once the build is complete, run `./dockersand start` to start the new containers for the database and the dirtsand server.
-Once this command has been run, you should be able to see the containers in Docker Desktop and start, stop, or remove the containers as desired.
+Once this command has been run, you should be able to see the containers in Docker Desktop.
 You can also view the docker logs for the containers.

 5) Retrieve the `server.ini` file from the build/etc folder.
 You will need this file for connecting to the server with a game client.